1) In a glass jar - Wrapped in baking paper - Several weeks

 These techniques guarantee an excellent conservation of your vanilla beans over time.

-* These methods of conservation are suggestions.
+* These storage methods are suggestions.

 Any problem linked to a bad conservation on your part could not be attributed to the quality of the vanilla beans www.DavidVanille.com